-The decision to shave a woman's head is imbued with gender power dynamics and, of course, totally medieval.
-Indeed, in the dark ages, the Visigoths removed a woman's hair to punish her for committing adultery, according to historian Antony Beevor.
+The decision to shave a woman's head is imbued with gender power dynamics.
+In the dark ages, the Visigoths removed a woman's hair to punish her for committing adultery, according to historian Antony Beevor.

 Centuries later, the practice was revived when French troops occupied the Rhineland.
 After the occupation ended, the women thought to have had relations with French occupiers were shorn of their hair.
 During the Spanish Civil War, Falangists were known to shave the heads of women from Republican families, too.

 The Nazis -- those whose practices you'd think that Allied forces and resisters would not seek to emulate -- did the same thing during World War II, ordering that German women who were believed to have slept with non-Aryans or foreign prisoners have their heads shaved.